linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | 3    | 20 20   | smallest is 20  | smallest is 20  | 7-11,12,16 | Pass   |
 | 4    | 25 10   | smallest is 10  | smallest is 25  | 7-11,14,16 | Fail   |

-The fourth test case fails to produce the expected output, indicating an error exists in the code.
+The fourth test case fails to produce the expected output.

+_It's crucial to recognize that the purpose of testing isn't to confirm that the code works, but to find errors.
+In this case, the fourth test successfully identifies the presence of an error._

 ### Branch Coverage - BuggyExample2.java